jessepharrison/puhti-r/r-compilation/Puhti_RCompile.md

 source /appl/opt/utils/spack-settings.sh
 ```

-We can then find all available spack libraries using:
+We can then find all available Spack libraries using:

 ```
 spack find -l